Segismu/Segismu.github.io/_pages/film-writing.md

   </iframe>
 </div>

-<p>A haunting return to a familiar place, *Again* explores what remains of a group of friends consumed by obsession.
-The film is currently being submitted to international festivals and will have its international premiere in May 2025, in Tokyo, Japan.</p>
+<p>A haunting return to a familiar place, "Again" explores what remains of a group of friends consumed by obsession.
+The film is currently being submitted to international festivals and with its international premiere in May 2025, Tokyo, Japan.</p>

 <hr>